Charles, Duke of Vendôme: Concordat of Bologna

-On 14 December, François departed Bologna, content in the success of his mission.
+On 14 December, Francis departed Bologna, content in the success of his mission.
 He had secured leadership of the potential crusade, been granted the title of 'eldest son of the church' and strengthened his alliance with the Papacy.
 The Pope for his part could feel happy to have subordinated the French to the Roman church through the establishment of the Concordat (which he anticipated would replace the Pragmatic Sanction), delayed any French aggression against Naples and incubated the possibility of a crusade.
 Vendôme and the comte de Guise led an embassy to the Doge of Venice to inform him of the outcome of the meeting in Bologna.
 The rough Concordat of Bologna that had been negotiated took the following form: elections to ecclesiastical benefices were to be suppressed.
 In their stead, the king would nominate within six months of a vacancy opening, either a university graduate or a nobleman of the age 27 or more for churches.
 This candidate would then receive the approval of the Pope.
 Milan was de facto recognised as a French territory, and he was given permission to have the décime (tithe - one tenth religious tax) raised at a rate of his discretion, as long as part of the sum went to Rome to fund the building of the Basilica di San Pietro.
 The sovereign authority of the Papacy was to be recognised absolutely.
 Various other smaller matters were also discussed.

-A great mock battle was staged at Amboise in April 1518, with six hundred men under the command of François and the duc d'Alençon commanding the defence of a model town.
+A great mock battle was staged at Amboise in April 1518, with six hundred men under the command of Francis and the duc d'Alençon commanding the defence of a model town.
 Leading the attack in this staged combat was the duc de Bourbon and duc de Vendôme, in command of an equal number of soldiers.
 The combat received the effusive praise of the seigneur de Fleuranges.
 The fake combat nevertheless terrified some, and was responsible for the deaths of others.